Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which guiding principle considers customer and user experience?

-- [ ] Collaborate and promote visibility.
+- [ ] Collaborate and Promote Visibility.
-- [x] Focus on value.
+- [x] Focus on Value.
-- [ ] Start where you are.
+- [ ] Start Where You Are.
-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.

 **[⬆ Back to Top](#table-of-contents)**

-### Which is a result of applying the guiding principle 'progress iteratively with feedback'?
+### Which is a result of applying the guiding principle Progress Iteratively with Feedback?

 - [x] The ability to discover and respond to failure earlier.
 - [ ] Standardization of practices and services.